Nectarbits

 Flutter VS React Native and other cross-platform mobile frameworks (Statista)

 Another developer survey shows how the popularity of Flutter VS React Native for app development changed over the years and their comparison to other prominent cross-platform mobile frameworks.
-This shows Flutter’s incredible growth over four years recently, alongside the decline in the popularity of React Native and other frameworks, signifying the dominance of Flutter in the space and its popularity.
+This shows Flutter’s incredible growth over four years, alongside the decline in the popularity of React Native and other frameworks, signifying the dominance of Flutter in the space and its popularity.

 Statista- Flutter Vs React Native

-Which is better in 2024?
+Which is better in 2025?
 Flutter VS React Native

 Pros and Cons of Flutter

 Even though Flutter is clearly becoming a popular choice among developers, both Flutter and React Native have their own benefits and drawbacks.
 While Flutter is more UI-centric and innovative in its widget customization through a dedicated engine, it is relatively new and thus has weaker community support.
-This forces the need for more custom Flutter app development and widget designing as Flutter is still expanding its third-party libraries.
+This forces the need for more custom Flutter app development and widget designing, as Flutter is still expanding its third-party libraries.

 Advantages of Flutter: